cap-js/docs/node.js/cds-i18n.md

-#### Localized Messages
+### Localized Messages

-The latter is used automatically for all error or notification messages created through [`req.reject/error/info/warn(...)`](./events#req-reject), which includes all framework-created error messages, like input validation errors, as well as custom errors.
+The latter, that is [`cds.i18n.messages`](#messages), is used automatically for all error or notification messages created through [`req.reject/error/info/warn(...)`](./events#req-reject), which includes all framework-created error messages, like input validation errors, as well as custom errors.
 For example you could add a new entry to the `_i18n/messages.properties`:

 ::: code-group
 ```properties [_i18n/messages.properties]